Toggle: English / Spanish

-Antibiotics are usually given to prevent further infections until surgery can be done.
+Antibiotics are often given to prevent further infections until surgery can be done.

-The goal of treatment is to get rid of the blockage.
+The goal of treatment is to eliminate of the blockage.
 Drains placed in the ureter or

 area () may provide short-term relief of symptoms.

-Surgery to repair the ureterocele usually cures the condition.
+Surgery to repair the ureterocele cures the condition in most cases.
 Surgery involves making a cut into the ureterocele or removing the ureterocele and reattaching the ureter to the bladder.
-The type of surgery depends on your age, overall health and severity of the blockage.
+The type of surgery depends on your age, overall health, and extent of the blockage.

 The outcome varies.
-If the obstruction can be cured, the damage may be temporary.
+The damage may be temporary if the blockage can be cured.
 However, damage to the kidney may be permanent, especially if the condition doesn't go away.

 Call your health care provider if you have symptoms of ureterocele.